The SEO Acronym Definition and How to Fathom it Without Being a Geek

 SEO or Search Engine Optimization as most people refer to it is still hard to fathom for mere mortals.
 Most SEO experts are die hard geeks!

 You have to admit: it didn’t work out!
 SEO is not popular enough.
 People rather understand common words like

 The SEO acronym itself is still a riddle and sounds menacing.
 The quest to replace the stigma of SEO was futile until now!

 The best thing we can do now is to explain SEO in a way all people can get.
 I could even make my daughter understand it when she was little.

 What did I actually say to my kid?
 SEO is like helping kids finding sweets.

-There is a huge machine that remembers where all the sweets are in teh world and whenever you try to find them looks where they are.
+There is a huge machine that remembers where all the sweets are in the world.
+Whenever you try to find them it looks where they are.

 People who do SEO tell the machine where they have put all the sweets they had.
 Otherwise Google might not know where the sweets are hidden.